-In accordance with NIB’s Sustainability Policy and Guidelines, we review environmental and social risks as well as impacts of a project.
-We also analyse the commitment and capacity of the borrower to manage those.
+In accordance with NIB’s Sustainability Policy and Guidelines, we review the potential impact as well as the environmental and social risks of a project.
+We also analyse the borrower’s commitment and capacity to manage those.

-The Bank’s environmental analysts review the environmental information provided by borrowers, such as an environmental impact assessment and applicable permits and licences.
+The Bank’s environmental analysts review the relevant information provided by borrowers, such as an environmental impact assessment and applicable permits and licenses.

 The quality of information is assured through site visits and interviews with project staff.
 We benchmark projects’ social and environmental performance against acceptable standards to ensure compliance and assess their resilience e.g. towards the effects of climate change.

 The scope of the review depends on the scale and extent of a project’s potential negative impacts.
 Projects with potential significant adverse environmental or social impacts are categorised as Category A projects.
-Information on Category A projects is made publicly available on NIB’s website for comments before the Bank makes a decision on financing.
+Information on Category A projects is made publicly available on NIB’s website for commenting by all interested stakeholder groups before the Bank makes a decision on financing.
 NIB’s Sustainability Policy and Guidelines provide more information about the project categories and the type of projects belonging to different categories.

 If we conclude that the project is estimated to provide significant environmental benefits, and has low environmental and social risks and a high likelihood of succeeding, it is eligible for funding with the proceeds from NIB Environmental Bonds.

 Besides the sustainability aspects, we analyse the projects’ technical and economic quality.
-An analysis include quantitative and a qualitative assessment, own estimates and projections, sensitivity checks as well as peer-group comparisons.
+An analysis includes quantitative and a qualitative assessment, own estimates and projections, sensitivity checks and peer-group comparisons.
 It also includes an assessment of non-quantifiable elements, such as industry characteristics, market position, management, institutional conditions, regulatory framework and corporate governance.
 When required, we also conduct a project risk assessment.